shapeshed/jekyll.shapeshed.com/_posts/2007-08-02-circular_shapes_and_patterns_in_illustrator.md

 ---
 layout: post
 title: Circular shapes and patterns in Illustrator
-excerpt: "Making circular shapes and patterns in Illustrator is straightforward using a simple technique.
+description: "Making circular shapes and patterns in Illustrator is straightforward using a simple technique.
 Here's how to save yourself some time. "
 categories: [Illustrator, Design]
 ---
 ## A simple start